chungnn/ai-chat365/README.md

 An open source AI-based helpdesk support system with a focus on chat functionality, designed to provide intelligent customer support with human agent integration.

+# Give me a ⭐ star on [GitHub repo](https://github.com/chungnn/ai-chat365) to keep improving this project! 💖

 ## Features
 - AI-powered chat support for customer inquiries
 - Live agent handoff when AI can't resolve issues